AUTHOR: LINDA BOYER

 One way that child support agencies can help prevent dating violence is by including information on healthy and unhealthy relationships as part of paternity and child support education in schools and with youth-serving organizations.
 OCSE recently awarded nine Section 1115 grants to states to educate and motivate young adults to postpone parenthood until after they complete their education, start a career, and have a committed relationship.
 Grantees are required to include information on relationship violence prevention and provide resources to help those who have experienced dating violence.
 Learn about a second funding opportunity to encourage responsible parenting in young adults Visit disclaimer page .

 Unfortunately, teen dating violence doesn’t just go away after becoming an adult; the violence tends to “grow up” too.
-In the February Child Support Report is a deeply moving and personal story of surviving domestic violence as told by one of our state child support colleagues (see page 3).
+In the February Child Support Report (PDF) is a deeply moving and personal story of surviving domestic violence as told by one of our state child support colleagues (see page 3).

 By taking a multi-generational approach—working to prevent the violence with teens and young adults while ensuring survivors can safely get financial support—we play an essential role in ending relationship violence and the damage it does to families.